Mackay-Fisher/Mackay-Fisher/README.md

 	</a>
 </p>
 <p>
-Hey, there my name is Mackay Fisher I'm a versatile software developer with a background in full-stack development, computer architecture and machine learning working at Texas Instruments.
-I'm eagerly seeking opportunities for collaboration and innovation.
+Hey, there my name is Mackay Fisher I'm a software developer with a background in full-stack development, computer architecture, and machine learning working at Texas Instruments.
+I'm focused on compiler optimizations and all things LLVM and MLIR.
 </p>
 <!--  <br/>
  <br/> -->